 Lack of Nail Stain Protection:

-Are there any brands that offer All one Base coat and top coat
+Are there any brands that offer All in one Base coat and top coat

 Nonetheless, I would not advise using these multipurpose items until necessary.
 However, they usually perform poorly compared to more specialized base coats and top coats.

-In general, all-in-one products have weaker adhesion to nail plates compared to dedicated base coats.
+All-in-one products generally have weaker nail plate adhesion than dedicated base coats.
 Because of this, your manicure may not last as long as you’d like.
 In addition, they might not offer enough defense against the elements to keep your nail paint from flaking and peeling.

-For a budget-friendly all-in-one base and top coat, Essie is one of the best options available.
-It’s important to remember that, may be its appropriate on a tighter budget or a short-term solution.
+Essie is one of the best options for a budget-friendly all-in-one base and top coat.
+It’s important to remember that, maybe it’s appropriate on a tighter budget or a short-term solution to save money.
 I don’t use it for myself or my clients.
 Regarding adherence, protection, and the general long-lasting manicure, I find that specialized base coats and top coats work the best.